What is EMDR Therapy and How It Can Benefit You?

 How can you find an EMDR therapist?

 If you feel that EMDR therapy could be the best option for you, locate a certified EMDR therapist in your area.
 EMDR Canada or EMDRIA websites have directories to help your search.
-Given that many therapists practice multiple modalities, here are a couple of questions to review as you meet prospective therapists:
+Given that many therapists practice multiple modalities, here are a couple of questions to review as you meet therapists: